 All kinds of nice and interesting people are moving to Corfu from all over the world, including mainland Greece.

 Many of them are meditating, practising art and alternative forms of medicine.
 Especially in north-west Corfu, around the village of Arillas, a centre for spiritual development and alternative lifestyles is developing.
 People are growing organic and paying more attention to what they eat.
 And it’s not just the newcomers.
 Local people are also starting to become active and want to have a say in what their future will look like!

 In the years we have been on Corfu, we have done our best to promote alternative tourism and raise consciousness on issues of sustainability on the island of Corfu.
 In 2013 we organised a meeting on alternative tourism and local products at the Silvaland Horse Center.
 More than 120 local businessmen came and we had some very good discussions.

 The next year, 2014, we were the proud organisers of the first Corfu Symposium on Managing and Marketing Places, together with Dr Heather Skinner and Pepe Soomers.
-In 2015 and 2016 the Symposium kept growing and next year the Institute of Place Management and the Metropolitan University of Manchester are organising the fourth one!
+In 2015, 2016 and 2017 the Symposium kept growing and next year the Institute of Place Management and the Metropolitan University of Manchester are organising the 5th one!
 Check out www.corfusymposium.com.
 In this Symposium, academics in the fields of Place Management, Marketing and Branding meet, present their papers and discuss.
 But next to the academics we also have local businessmen present their efforts to change the image of Corfu by offering alternative holidays and producing high quality local products.
 It has been a great learning experience, we are trying to implement all this knowledge in the here and now, and the journey continues!

 Do not hesitate to contact us!